ClarissaSun/Longitudinal-evolution-prediction-AD-shap/README.md

 + measures of damage to nerve cells (Jack et al., 2012).

-Following the two categories, the standard datasets contain the following biomarkers:
+Following the two categories, the standard datasets contain the some or all of the following biomarkers:

 1. Main cognitive tests (excluding subtypes) - neuropsychological tests administered by a clinical expert